Dual Recovery Network with Online Compensation for Image Super-Resolution: Dual High-Frequency Recovery Network

 The rest of the article is organized as follows.
 Sec. \ref{sec:DHN} illustrates our DHN network.
 Details of utilizing the EHF map for compensation are introduced in Sec. \ref{sec:online}.
 Experimental results are shown in Sec. \ref{sec:experiment} and concluding remarks are given in Sec. \ref{sec:conclu}.

-\section{dual high-frequency recovery network}
+\section{Dual High-Frequency Recovery Network}

-Given an LR image $I^{l}$, we predict the HR image $I^{h}$ from $I^{l}$ with the reference of retrieved HR reference \refc{images} by our dual high-frequency recovery network (DHN). \refc{In this paper, We use $I^{r}$ to represent the reference image.} Architecture of the proposed DHN has been illustrated in Fig. \ref{fig:f1}.
+Given an LR image $I^{l}$, we predict the HR image $I^{h}$ from $I^{l}$ with the reference of $\emph{K}$ retrieved HR reference images $\{I^{r_{1}},I^{r_{2}},...,I^{r_{\emph{K}}}\}$ by our dual high-frequency recovery network (DHN).
+Architecture of the proposed DHN has been illustrated in Fig. \ref{fig:f1}.
 DHN consists of two components called internal high-frequency inference network (IHN) and external high-frequency compensation network (EHN), respectively.
 IHN infers missing HF information of $I^{l}$ merely based on internal data in $I^{l}$.
-And then the intermediate SR image $I_{t}^{l}$ is generated by combining internal inferred HF (IHF) map and the simply up-smapled LR image $\tilde{I}^{l}$.
-EHN further enhances the final SR result $I^{h}$ by adding the external extracted HF (EHF) map obtained from the aligned retrieved HR reference \refc{images} to the intermediate image $I_{t}^{l}$.
+Then, the intermediate SR image $I_{t}^{l}$ is generated by combining the internal inferred HF (IHF) map and the simply up-smapled LR image $\tilde{I}^{l}$.
+EHN further enhances the final SR result $I^{h}$ by adding the external extracted HF (EHF) map obtained from the aligned retrieved HR reference images $\{\hat{I}^{r_{1}},\hat{I}^{r_{2}},...,\hat{I}^{r_{\emph{K}}}\}$ to the intermediate image $I_{t}^{l}$.

-\subsection{Internal high-frequency inference network}
+\subsection{Internal High-Frequency Inference Network}

 The first component IHN proposed by \cite{IHN} is utilized to initially reconstruct the LR image $I^{l}$ with its own information.
 As shown in Fig.1, $I^{l}$ and its edge map, which is extracted by applying a hand-crafted edge detector, are utilized as the input of IHN.
-Then the recurrent network of IHN estimates the IHF map from the above input.
+Then, the recurrent network of IHN estimates the IHF map from the above input.
 IHN also predicts an HR edge map, which is used to further guide the HF map estimation.

-With the inferred IHF map, The intermediate result image $I_{t}^{l}$ is then generalized as follows:
+With the inferred IHF map, the intermediate result image $I_{t}^{l}$ is then generalized as follows:

-where $\oplus$ is the direct sum operation between $\tilde{I}^{l}$ and $\varphi(I^{l})$ and $\varphi(I^{l})$ represents the process that IHN infers IHF map from LR image $I^{l}$. $\tilde{I}^{l}$ is the image that simply up-sampled from $I^{l}$.
-Specifically, at scaling size $s$, the value of pixel $i$ in $I^{l}$ is copied to those pixels belong to the corresponding ${s}\times{s}$ patch in $\tilde{I}^{l}$.
+where $\oplus$ is the sum operation and $\varphi(I^{l})$ represents the process that IHN infers IHF map from LR image $I^{l}$. $\tilde{I}^{l}$ is the image that simply up-sampled from $I^{l}$.
 We then define the loss of IHN as the combination of loss of the predicted HR edge and $I_{t}^{l}$.
 The loss is measured by the mean squared error (MSE) with the ground truth signal.

-\subsection{External high-frequency compensation network}
+\subsection{External High-Frequency Compensation Network}